chiamp/sigmazero/README.md

 * `muzero / sigmazero`: there are identical Python files in the `muzero` and `sigmazero` directories; their functions are primarily the same except applying the MuZero and SigmaZero algorithm respectively:
 	* `classes.py` holds data structure classes used by MuZero / SigmaZero
 	* `stochastic_world.py` holds the data structure class for the StochasticWorld environment
-	* `main.py` holds functions for self-play, MCTS / SigmaZero, training and testing
+	* `main.py` holds functions for self-play, MCTS, training and testing
 		* `self_play` is the main function to call; it initiates self-play and trains MuZero / SigmaZero
 	* `test_rewards/` holds the average rewards received by the agent when it is periodically tested during training
 	* `env_configs/` holds the specific StochasticWorld environment configuration used by both MuZero and SigmaZero